tapjs/tapjs/index.md

 ### <i lang="it">tutti i gusti, sono gusti</i>

+Software testing is a software and user experience design challenge that balances on the intersection of many conflicting demands.

 Node-tap is based on [my](http://izs.me) opinions about how a test framework should work, and what it should let you do.
 I do _not_ have any opinion about whether or not you share those opinions.
+If you do share them, you will probably enjoy this test library.

 1. **Test files should be "normal" programs that can be run directly.**

-   That means that it can't require a special runner that puts magic functions into a global space.  `node test.js` is a perfectly reasonable way to run a test, and it ought to function exactly the same as when it's run by the fancy runner with reporting and such.
+   That means that it can't require a special runner that puts magic functions into a global space.  `node test.js` is a perfectly ok way to run a test, and it ought to function exactly the same as when it's run by the fancy runner with reporting and such.
    JavaScript tests should be JavaScript programs; not english-language poems with weird punctuation.

-2. **Test output should be sensibly connected to the structure of the test file.**
+2. **Test output should be connected to the structure of the test file that is easy to determine.**

    That means not unnecessarily deferring test functions until `nextTick`, because that would shift the order of `console.log` output.
 Synchronous tests should be synchronous.

 3. **Test files should be run in separate processes.**